Why Do They Put Gravel on Roofs? The Surprising Benefits

 UV Protection

-- UV Damage Mitigation: This protective layer helps roofing membranes last longer, especially asphalt in built-up roofing (BUR) systems, which are more likely to suffer from UV damage.
+• UV Damage Mitigation: This protective layer helps extend the lifespan of roofing membranes, especially asphalt in built-up roofing (BUR) systems, which are susceptible to UV damage.

 Wind Resistance

-- Securing Roofing Membranes: The weight of gravel keeps roofing membranes in place during strong winds.
-This is especially important for single-ply systems like EPDM, PVC, or TPO, where the ballast helps prevent wind uplift and keeps the membranes secure.
+• Securing Roofing Membranes: The weight of gravel helps secure roofing membranes in place during strong winds.
+This is particularly important for single-ply systems like EPDM, PVC, or TPO, where the ballast helps prevent wind uplift.

-- Storm Protection: In bad weather, the extra weight of gravel adds stability, ensuring that membranes stay put even in high winds.
+• Storm Protection: In severe weather conditions, the extra weight of gravel adds stability, ensuring that membranes stay put even in high winds.

 Barrier Against Harsh Weather Elements

-- Rain and Hail Protection: Gravel provides a layer of protection against heavy rain and hail, greatly lowering the chances of punctures and abrasions that could cause leaks or structural damage.
+• Rain and Hail Protection: Gravel provides a layer of protection against heavy rain and hail, reducing the risk of punctures and abrasions that could lead to leaks or structural damage.

-- Drainage Improvement: By helping water flow properly on flat roofs, gravel prevents water from pooling, which can lead to long-term damage if not dealt with.
+• Drainage Improvement: By facilitating proper water flow on flat roofs, gravel helps prevent water from pooling, which can cause long-term damage if left unaddressed.

 2. Extending Roof Life Span with Gravel